factor/factor/README.txt

 3.3 or earlier.

-Run 'make' (or 'gmake' on non-Linux platforms) with no parameters to see a list of targets.
+Run 'make' (or 'gmake' on non-Linux platforms) with no parameters to see a list of targets and build options.
 Then run 'make' with the appropriate target for your platform.

-The following options can be given to make:

-  SITE_CFLAGS="..."
-  DEBUG=1

-The former allows optimization flags to be specified, for example "-march=pentium4 -ffast-math -O3".
-Nowadays most of the hard work is done by Factor compiled code, so optimizing the runtime is not that important.
-Usually the defaults are fine.

-The DEBUG flag disables optimization and builds an executable with debug symbols.
-This is probably only of interest to people intending to hack on the runtime sources.

 Compilation may print a handful of warnings about singled/unsigned comparisons.
 They may safely be ignored.